- The health of your kidneys affects all your vital organs.

 Those with end-stage kidney disease or on dialysis are more likely to have:

 - stroke, including ischemic, hemorrhagic, or silent strokes

 - poor long-term prognosis after a stroke

-Depression is a common disorder among people living with a chronic condition like CKD.
+Depression is a common disorder among people with chronic conditions like CKD.

 Research in a

-Depression may be due to psychosocial and biologic changes that go along with dialysis.
+Depression may be due to psychosocial and biological changes that go along with dialysis.
 Depression in CKD is associated with: